netplexflix/Movie-Recommendations-for-Plex/README.md

 Optionally requires:
 - [Trakt API key](https://trakt.docs.apiary.io/#) (for movie suggestions outside of your existing library)
 - [Radarr](https://radarr.video/) (for adding new recommendations)
+- [Tautulli](https://tautulli.com/) (for fetching external users' watch history)

 Also check out [TV Show Recommendations for Plex](https://github.com/netplexflix/TV-Show-Recommendations-for-Plex)

 ---

 ## ✨ Features
+- 👥 **User Selection**: Analyze your own profile and/or that of selected users.
-- 🧠 **Smart Recommendations**: Analyzes your watch history to understand your preferences
+- 🧠 **Smart Recommendations**: Analyzes watch history to understand preferences
 - 🏷️ **Label Management**: Labels recommended movies in Plex
 - 🎯 **Radarr Integration**: Adds external recommendations to your Radarr wanted list
 - ☑ **Selection**: Confirm recommendations to label and/or add to Radarr, or have it run unattended